A Modular Reference Architecture for MCP-Servers Enabling Agentic BIM Interaction: Evaluation

 \section{Evaluation}

 This section assesses whether the proposed architecture can reliably support multi-step BIM generation workflows.
-The focus lies on architectural feasibility and robustness rather than on optimising LLM behaviour or prompt engineering.
+The evaluation is explicitly scoped as a feasibility and non-regression study, demonstrating that the modular architecture can robustly realise existing agentic BIM workflows without loss of functionality.
+Accordingly, the focus lies not on comparative performance analysis, prompt engineering, or empirical validation of microservice-specific properties such as scalability or service exchangeability.